rjwhobbs/Camagru/README.md

 # Camagru
-A basic clone of instagram
+A basic clone of instagram.

+Please refer to 'camagru_research' for more history on this repo.